rishadrafeeq/HNScout/README.md

 Author Profiles

-View an author’s details, bio, and past posts.
+View an author's details, bio, and past posts.

+About Page

+Learn more about HN Scout's mission, features, and values.
+Accessible via the navbar or footer navigation.

+Professional Footer

+Clean footer design with navigation links, legal information, and external resources for a complete user experience.

 Smart Error Handling